alanbarros/alanzola/content/_index.md

 ## About me

-I'm a Software Engineer at [GwCloud](http://www.globalweb.cloud/), based in São Paulo, Brazil.
-Here I develop software in C# and .Net Core 3.1 (LTS), I'm more focused on back-end software, using PostgreSql, Docker, Swarm, RabbitMQ and AutoFac as Dependency Injector.
+I'm a Tech Lead at Itaú Unibanco, providing solution of software automation to the internal back office billing.

-I develop following Clean Architecture and some design patterns like chain of responsability, as well as unit tests with XUnit.
+I develop following Clean Architecture and some design patterns like chain of responsibility, as well as unit tests with XUnit.

 ## Employment

-`2016-`
+`2016-2020`
+__GW Cloud__ Tech Lead / Software Engineer / Architect

+`2016-2020`
 __GW Cloud__ Software Engineer (.Net back-end)

 `2014-15`